dijasila/GPAW/doc/exercises/summerschool12.rst

 If the calculation lasts more than a few seconds, submit it to the queue instead of running it directly::

-  $ gpaw-qsub filename.py
+  $ gpaw-qsub filename.py  XXXX THIS IS CURRENTLY BROKEN XXXX

 This will allow the script to be executed on a different host, so the jobs will be distributed efficiently even if many users logged on to the same computer.
 You can run jobs in parallel, using more CPUs for increased speed, by specifying e.g. 4 CPUs like this::

-  $ gpaw-qsub -pe 4 filename.py
+  $ gpaw-qsub -pe 4 filename.py  XXXX THIS IS CURRENTLY BROKEN XXXX

 The ``qstat`` or :samp:`qstat -u {USERNAME}` commands can be used to monitor running jobs, and :samp:`qdel {JOB_ID}` to delete jobs if